How to Become a Helpers--Production Workers in North Dakota

 Obtain North Dakota licensure or certification

 North Dakota may require specific licensing or professional certification for helpers--production workerss.
-Requirements vary by state — contact the North Dakota Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.
+Requirements vary by state, contact the North Dakota Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.

 Find positions in North Dakota

-North Dakota employs 160 helpers--production workers.
+North Dakota employs 220 helpers--production workers.
+The highest concentrations are in Fargo.

 Helpers--Production Workers salary range in North Dakota